wilhelm-lab/PROSPECT/README.md

 ## Citation

-If you use PROSPECT, please cite our paper [PROSPECT: Labeled Tandem Mass Spectrometry Dataset for Machine Learning in Proteomics](https://openreview.net/pdf?id=4nAe0PS7D-l):
+If you use PROSPECT and/or PROSPECT-PTM, please cite our papers [PROSPECT: Labeled Tandem Mass Spectrometry Dataset for Machine Learning in Proteomics](https://proceedings.neurips.cc/paper_files/paper/2022/hash/d42db1f74df54cb992b3956eb7f15a6f-Abstract-Datasets_and_Benchmarks.html):

 ```
 @inproceedings{prospect,